The Coronation of Napoleon

 The Coronation of Napoleon (Note: The full official title is Consecration of the Emperor Napoleon I and Coronation of the Empress Josephine in the Cathedral of Notre-Dame de Paris on 2 December 1804.)
 (Le Sacre de Napoléon) is a painting completed in 1807 by Jacques-Louis David, the official painter of Napoleon, depicting the coronation of Napoleon at Notre-Dame de Paris.
 The oil painting has imposing dimensions – it is almost 10 m wide by a little over 6 m tall.
-The work is on display at the Louvre Museum in Paris.
+The work is on display at the Louvre Museum in Paris, France.

 History of the work

 The work was commissioned by Napoleon orally in September 1804, and Jacques-Louis David started work on it on 21 December 1805 in the former chapel of the College of Cluny, near the Sorbonne, which served as a workshop.
 Assisted by his student Georges Rouget, he put the finishing touches in January 1808.

-From 7 February to 22 March 1808, the work was exhibited at the Salon annual painting display in 1808, and it was presented to the Salon decennial prize competition in 1810.
-The painting remained the property of David until 1819, when it was transferred to the Royal Museums, where it was stored in the reserves until 1837.
-Then, it was installed in the Chamber Sacre of the museum of the historical Palace of Versailles on the orders of King Louis-Philippe.
+From 7 February to 22 March 1808, the work was exhibited at the Salon of 1808 at the Louvre, and it was presented to the Salon decennial prize competition at the Salon of 1810.
+The painting remained the property of David until 1819 when it was transferred to the Royal Museums, where it was stored in the reserves until 1837.
+It was subsequently installed in the Chamber Sacre of the museum of the historical Palace of Versailles on the orders of King Louis-Philippe.
 In 1889, the painting was transferred to the Louvre from Versailles.

-David was commissioned by American entrepreneurs to paint a full size replica, in 1808, immediately after the release of the original.
-He began work that year, painting it from memory, but didn't finish until 1822, during his exile in Brussels.
-The replica was eventually returned to France in 1947, to the original's place in the Palace of Versailles.
+David was commissioned by American entrepreneurs to paint a full size replica in 1808, immediately after the release of the original.
+He began work that year, painting it from memory, but didn't finish until 1822 during his exile in Brussels.
+The replica was eventually returned to France in 1947 to the original's place in the Palace of Versailles.

 The painting is a subject of The Public Viewing David's 'Coronation' at the Louvre, a painting by Louis-Léopold Boilly done in 1810, in the collection of the Metropolitan Museum of Art in New York.